Delta Works: Environmental policy implementations

 In an attempt to restore and preserve the natural system surrounded by the dykes and storm-surge barrier, the concept 'building with nature' was introduced in revised Delta Program updates after 2008.
 The new integrated water management plan not only takes into account protection against flooding, but also covers water quality, leisure industry, economic activities, shipping, environment and nature.
 Whenever possible, existing engineering constructions would be replaced by more 'nature friendly' options in an attempt to restore natural estuary and tides, while still protecting against flooding.
 In addition, building components of the reinforcements are designed in a way that they support formation of entire ecosystems.
 As part of the revision, the Room for the River projects, enabled nature to occupy space by lowering or widening the river bed.
 In order to establish this, agricultural flood plains are turned into natural parks, excavated farmland is used for wild vegetation and newly excavated lakes and bypasses create habitats for fish and birds.
 Along the coast, natural sand is added each year to allow sand to blow freely through the dunes instead of having the dunes held in place by planted vegetation or revetments.
 Although the new plan brought along additional cost, it was received favourably.
 The re-considerations of the Delta Project indicated the growing importance of integrate environmental impact assessments in policy-making.

 Environmental effects

 The Delta Project of which the Delta Works are part of was originally designed in a period of time when environmental awareness and ecological effects of engineering projects were barely taken into consideration.
 Although the level of awareness for the environment grew throughout the years, the Delta Project has caused numerous irreversible effects on the environment in the past.
 Blocking the estuary mouths did reduce the length of dykes that otherwise would have to be built to protect against floods, but it also led to major changes in the water systems.
 For example, the tides disappeared, which resulted in a less smooth transition from sea water into fresh water.
 Flora and fauna suffered from this noticeable change.
-In addition, rivers got covered up by polluted sludge, since there was no longer an open passage to the sea.
+In addition, rivers experienced an increase in sedimentation by polluted sludge, since there was no longer an open passage to the sea.